The Importance of Having Car Insurance

 If you haven’t declared your car off the road, you may receive a fine of up to €4,000 and/or six months imprisonment.
 Your car must be declared as off the road for a minimum of three months and a maximum of 12 months.
 Vehicles that have been declared off the road cannot be parked on a public road.

 If you haven’t insured your non-use vehicle, you could receive the same penalty as if you were using it.
-This penalty is a fine of up to €5,000 and up to five penalty points on your licence.
+This penalty is a fine of up to €5,000 and five penalty points on your licence.
+As well as the legal repercussions, there are other reasons to ensure you’re always covered by car insurance.

 How Will Getting Caught Without Car Insurance Affect You In The Future?